tailcallhq/tailcallhq.github.io/docs/cli.md

     1. **src (Required):** The URL of the REST endpoint.
 In this example, it points to a specific post on `jsonplaceholder.typicode.com`.
     2. **fieldName (Required):** A unique name that should be used as the field name, which is then used in the operation type.
 In the example below, it's set to `post`.
     3. **headers (Optional):** Users can specify the required headers to make the HTTP request in the headers section.
+    4. **body (Optional):** Users can specify the required request body in order to make the HTTP request.
+    5. **method (Optional):** Users can specify the http method.
+    6. **isMutation (Optional):** Users can specify operation type of request, if set to true it'll be treated as Mutation in final GraphQL configuration.

        :::info
        Ensure that secrets are not stored directly in the configuration file.
 Instead, use templates to securely reference secrets from environment variables.
 For example, see the following configuration where AUTH_TOKEN is referenced from the environment like `{{.env.AUTH_TOKEN}}`.